desdic/agrolens.nvim/README.md

 Examples

-Use queries from `agrolens.functions` and `agrolens.variables`
+Use queries from `agrolens.functions` and `agrolens.labels`
 ```
-:Telescope agrolens query=functions,variables
+:Telescope agrolens query=functions,labels
 ```

 Use query functions but run it on all buffers regards filetype